-Katul Elected a Fellow of the National Academy of Engineering
+Katul Elected a Member of the National Academy of Engineering

-Tightly tying Duke’s environment and engineering schools together for three decades, Katul was recognized for his advances in eco-hydrology and environmental fluid mechanics
+Tightly tying Duke’s environment and engineering schools together for three decades, Katul was recognized for his advances in eco-hydrology and environmental fl

 Gabriel “Gaby” Katul, the Theodore S. Coile Distinguished Professor of Hydrology and Micrometeorology in Duke University’s Pratt School of Engineering, has been named a member of the National Academy of Engineering (NAE)—among the highest professional distinctions for an engineer.

 Katul was cited “for advances in eco-hydrology and environmental fluid mechanics,” which have helped understand transport phenomena in soil, plants and the atmosphere.
 The applications of these theories have helped engineers combat climate change-related trends in areas such as carbon dioxide sequestration by forests, heat mitigation in urban settings and losses in local biodiversity.

 “We are incredibly proud to have received the news that Gaby was elected to the National Academy of Engineering.
 He is a leading authority in ecohydrology and has pushed the very bounds of knowledge in modeling how fluids move through our atmosphere, soils and plant systems,” said Jerome P. Lynch the Vinik Dean of the Pratt School of Engineering.
 “His intellectual contributions are monumental because they are foundational to helping scientists and engineers understand the impact a changing climate has on our habitats.
 We are also indebted to Gaby for his service as a bridge between Duke Engineering and the Nicholas School of the Environment, a partnership that is critical to Duke leading multidisciplinary solutions that address the adverse impacts of climate change.”